SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Experiments

 \subsection{Benchmark Evaluation}

-In this subsection, we systematically evaluate \ours on several commonly used multimodal benchmark datasets and perform comprehensive comparisons with existing reasoning models.
+We systematically evaluate \ours on several commonly used multimodal benchmark datasets and perform comprehensive comparisons with existing reasoning models.
 Through these experiments, we demonstrate the effectiveness and advantages of our model in multimodal reasoning tasks.

+\paragraph{Baseline VLMs.} We compare our method with both 7B level and 72B level models as follows:

-\paragraph{Baselines and implementation details} We use Qwen2.5-VL-7B-Instruct as the base model and perform RFT on the 11k high-quality data obtained through MCTS-based filtration, resulting in our proposed model, named \textbf{\ours-7B}.
-We conduct training using Easy-R1~\cite{zheng2025easyr1} code base and set GRPO rollout number as 32.
-Our main baselines are as follows: (1) Qwen2.5-VL-7B-Instruct, serving as our base model; (2) \ours-Random11k, trained using RFT on a randomly sampled subset of 11k instances from the full dataset.
-Besides, we report the performance of several recent reasoning VLMs for comparison, including the SFT-based models LLaVA-Cot-11B and Mulberry-7B, as well as the RFT-based models Vision-R1, MM-Eureka-Qwen-7B, and OpenVLThinker-7B.
-We also include larger open-source models and commercial models as SOTA performance references which include Qwen2.5-VL-72B-Instruct, InternVL2.5-78B, GPT-4o, and O1.
+\textbullet\ For 7b-level VLMs, we use Qwen2.5-VL-7B-Instruct as the base model and perform RFT on the 11k high-quality data obtained through MCTS-based filtration, resulting in our reasoning model, named \textbf{\ours-7B}.
+We conduct training using Easy-R1~\citep{zheng2025easyr1} code base and set GRPO rollout number as 32.
+Our main baselines are as follows: (1) Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}, serving as our base model; (2) \ours-Random11k, trained using RFT on a randomly sampled subset of 11k instances from the full 70k dataset.
+Besides, we report the performance of several recent general and reasoning VLMs for comparison, including general opensourced models LLaVA-Onevision-7B~\citep{li2024llava} and InternVL2.5-8B~\citep{chen2024expanding}, the SFT-based reasoning models LLaVA-Cot-11B~\citep{xu2025llavacotletvisionlanguage} and Mulberry-7B~\citep{yao2024mulberryempoweringmllmo1like}, as well as the RFT-based reasoning models Vision-R1~\citep{huang2025visionr1incentivizingreasoningcapability}, MM-Eureka-Qwen-7B~\citep{meng2025mm}, and OpenVLThinker-7B~\citep{deng2025openvlthinkerearlyexplorationcomplex}.

+\textbullet\ For 72B-level VLMs, we use Qwen2.5-VL-72B-Instruct as the base model.
+We perform RFT on the 7.5k high-quality data obtained by Qwen2.5-VL-72B-Instruct through MCTS-based filtration and get 72B reasoning model \textbf{\ours-72B}.
+The 72B-level baselines include: (1) our base model Qwen2.5-VL-72B-Instruct~\citep{bai2025qwen2}; (2) two opensourced general VLMs LLaVA-Onevision-72B~\citep{li2024llava} and InternVL2.5-78B~\citep{chen2024expanding}; (3) one opensouced reasoning model QvQ-72B~\citep{wang2024qwen2}; (4) \ours-Random7.5k, trained using RFT on 7.5k randomly selected samples from the full 70k dataset.
+We also include proprietary models as performance references which include OpenAI-GPT-4o and OpenAI-o1.
+For all models, we use 8$\times$80G A100 GPUs for model training and evaluation.